chuckallison/foundations-of-computing/README.md

 ## Foundations of Computing
 ### by Charles D. “Chuck” Allison
 Fresh Sources, Inc.

-A clear, accessible undergraduate textbook covering formal languages, automata theory, computability, and introductory complexity.
+A clear, accessible undergraduate textbook covering formal languages, automata theory, and introductory computability.

 Adopted at Utah Valley University and Augsburg University.

 ---
 📘 About the Book
 Foundations of Computing is designed for undergraduate courses in: